JuliaLang/julia/doc/manual/parallel-computing.rst

       a[i] = i
     end

-Notice that the reduction operator can be omitted if it is not needed.
 However, this code will not initialize all of ``a``, since each process will have a separate copy of it.
 Parallel for loops like these must be avoided.
 Fortunately, distributed arrays can be used to get